Tobiasmidskards/CV/README.md

 - TOBY3D (Arduino) - My 1.
 3D printer build from scratch, using Marlin firmware and OctoPrint.
 (MKS gen 1.4)
 - Dronedaren (Arduino) - My 1. quaddrone build from scratch, using MultiWii.
 (Arduino Nano)
 - SaiBot (Python) - A minimal selfaware caterpillar robot.
 (Raspberry Pi)

+# Other
+I have bin using python to do image processing, analasys of data and modeling of graphs.
+Mostly as a part of some matemathics courses on DIKU.